Ideas for Your Best Ever Staycation

 Home – you’ll be home for a long period of time and you might be tempted to start on all those projects and chores that you’ve been putting off for so long (like painting the bedroom or fixing the taps).
 Do you really want to use your precious family staycation time doing this?

 These are the things that can make or break your staycation.
 Set the rules in advance and don’t break them, unless it’s absolutely necessary.

 Once you’ve made your ground rules it’s time to plan what you’re going to do during your staycation and then you need to prepare.

-Budget – As with any other vacation you must budget.
-Decide how much you are able to pay for meals and other attractions and then see if you have find deals and coupons for restaurants and things to do in your area (try Groupon and other online coupon sites), you don’t want to blow all the money you’ve saved by taking a staycation on these things.
+Budget – As with any other vacation, you must budget.
+Decide how much you are willing to pay for meals and other attractions and then see if you can find deals and coupons for restaurants and things to do in your area (try Groupon and other online coupon sites), you don’t want to blow all the money you’ve saved by taking a staycation on these things.